SirPedr/LuckTheDuck/README.md

 - `!luck [monsterName]`: Gives details about a monster named `monsterName`.
   - If the search returns more than one result, Luck will give you a list of options instead.
 Just type the number associated to the monster you want.
+  - If monsterName is empty, Luck will give you a list of options too, but with all availables monsters in alphabetical order.

 ## Additional Options
 - `!private`: Return monster details in private.
 You know, so the players can't see what will fight them.